Interview with Julia Maiola

 Do you outline before you write?

-I outline as much I can before I write.
+I outline as much as I can before I write.
 I usually have the entire story mapped out.
 And I continue to outline even throughout my writing.
 Notebooks are my best friends.
+I even have mini ones that fit in my coat pockets so I can take them everywhere with me.
+Can you guess what my favorite color is?

 How do you get your ideas?